 EUROFIMA supports job specific learning programs for all its employees.
 Programs that are regularly taken include, but are not limited to CFA Program, Certificate in ESG Investing, ICMA training and conferences, and other relevant conferences to ensure staff stay up-to-date on relevant market developments in their specific fields.
 Individual training plans are monitored on an individual basis as part of the performance review (at least twice a year) and coordinated with the Management Committee and Human Resources to ensure the best outcome according to the needs of the employees and the company.
 Furthermore, managerial and leadership development is adapted to the individual needs and trainings focusing on internal upward mobility.

 All EUROFIMA staff have access to a wide range of learnings in various areas.
-The range of learnings covers a variety of topics, from the Ethical Standard, Code of Conduct and Diversity to legal topics such as Anti-Money Laundering, Anti-Bribery & Corruption and ESG risks.
+The range of learnings covers a variety of topics, from the Ethical Standard, Health and Safety, Code of Conduct and Diversity to legal topics such as Anti-Money Laundering, Anti-Bribery & Corruption and ESG risks.
 Furthermore, EUROFIMA employees, and especially IT staff, receive regular training on cybersecurity measures.
 Regular IT audits ensure the professional implementation and control of cybersecurity measures.
 The IT employees in particular receive ongoing training in the area of cybersecurity.

 At EUROFIMA we are committed to promoting fair and equal treatment of all our staff aiming for a balanced diversity, supporting a working place where all employees are treated with dignity and respect.
 We strive to prevent discrimination and harassment.
 The foundation of these values are set out in our Code of Conduct and our Staff Regulations.